 Discover Vitré differently

 To visit Vitré in a fun way, geocaching is a good option!
-Two routes of this high tech treasure hunt are offered in the city: "On your marks" and "Window on the meadow".
+Two routes of this high tech are offered in the city: “On your marks” and “In the footsteps of the Barons”.
 Simply download the app "Treasures of Upper Brittany".

 Afternoon